 Boston Rolls are a type of sushi roll loaded with amazing flavors of shrimp, creamy mayonnaise, avocado, and cucumber.
-Try it today!
+Give it a try today!

 The next time you’re craving sushi, there’s no need to spend a ton of money at a restaurant.
 Instead, make your favorite menu items like California Rolls, Dragon Rolls, and delicious Boston Rolls for a fun at-home sushi Dinner Recipe.